Baishnab Charan Patnaik: Personal life

-He was a powerful and popular orator, agitator and artist.
-He spread the hand written party literature and cyclostyled materials successfully.
-He was declared as a most dangerous revolutionary by the British and the King.
-On those days an award of rupees 3200 was declared for his arrest to catch him ‘dead or alive’.
-But the popular legendary hero could not be caught till 1948.
+He was a well-spoken and popular orator and artist.
+He successfully spread hand-written party literature and cyclostyled materials, which resulted in him being declared as one of the most dangerous revolutionaries by the British and the King; an award of 3,200 rupees was declared for his arrest to catch him ‘dead or alive’.

 He died on January 1, 2013, at his residence in Chandan Bazar of Dhenkanal town, Odisha.